 Net Promoter Score (NPS)

 NPS has become one of the most ubiquitous metrics when it comes to measuring customer satisfaction with SaaS products.
-(We use it here at Drift, and running NPS surveys is a feature of our in-app messaging product.)
+We use it here at Drift, and running NPS surveys is a feature of our in-app messaging product (check out our NPS customer feedback post).

 One of the reasons for its popularity is its simplicity: With an NPS survey, a customer is asked a single question, “How likely are you to recommend [Product] to a friend or colleague?”
 The customer then picks their response from a 0-10 scale.